Vyral/base-template/_posts/2021-01-07-buyers-dont-make-these-3-mistakes.md

 *Here are three mistakes not to make if you’re in the home-buying process.*

-Today Chuck Simmons from Motto Mortgage West joins us to discuss the three main things you shouldn’t do if you’re in the process of buying a home.
+Today Chuck Simmons from Motto Mortgage Midwest joins us to discuss the three main things you shouldn’t do if you’re in the process of buying a home.
 Some of these things may seem obvious, but many people don’t know the ins and outs of how the process works.
 Don’t get caught making one of these mistakes:

 **1\.
 Don’t change jobs.** If you’re getting a mortgage, job stability is a crucial factor.
 If you *do* change jobs, let your lender know because there are many extra verifications needed.
 Not communicating leads to delays in your closing.
 Just wait a couple of weeks until you close on the house to change jobs.